 - You can forget about energy efficiency

 With condensation drying, moisture is absorbed by the stainless steel walls and then washed away.
-In 2018, Bosch took this technology a step further by pumping extra heat into the dishwasher cavity via a heated water rinse at the end of the wash cycle which helps coat dishes with a thin hot water film which gets eventually absorbed the the stainless steel walls.
-This important feature upgrade helped Bosch eliminate most of their negative feedback with regards to drying.
+Bosch took this technology a step further by pumping extra heat into the dishwasher cavity via a heated water rinse at the end of the wash cycle which helps coat dishes with a thin hot water film which gets eventually absorbed the the stainless steel walls.
+Most recently Bosch introduced AutoAir Dry and enhanced Crystal Dry features to its dishwashers.
+This upgrade helped Bosch eliminate most of their market feedback with regard to drying.

 Samsung also uses condensation drying in their dishwashers.
 Although their heated drying technology is not as advanced as that of Bosch, they make up for it with their AutoRelease doors on the more expensive models.